Services row: BJP says Centre's ordinance necessary for maintaining Delhi's dignity | Politics

 - India

-The BJP on Saturday welcomed the Centre's ordinance on transfer and postings of bureaucrats in Delhi, alleging that the Kejriwal government was ''intimidating'' officers and ''misusing'' its powers under the cover of the recent Supreme Court verdict on services matters.
+The BJP on Saturday welcomed the Centre's ordinance on the transfer and posting of bureaucrats in Delhi, alleging that the Kejriwal government was ''intimidating'' officers and ''misusing'' its powers under the cover of the recent Supreme Court verdict on services matter.

 Speaking at a press conference, Delhi BJP president Virendra Sachdeva said the ordinance was necessary for maintaining the dignity of Delhi and protecting people's interests.

-The Centre promulgated an ordinance on Friday to create a National Capital Civil Service Authority for transfer of and disciplinary proceedings against Group-A officers from the DANICS cadre.
+The Centre promulgated the ordinance on Friday to create a National Capital Civil Service Authority for transfer and posting of IAS and DANICS cadre officers under the Delhi government.

 This came a week after the Supreme Court handed over the control of services, excluding those related to police, public order and land, in Delhi to the elected government.